Skip to main content

 Kavaklıdere Ballroom

-Project Investment Showcase — Türkiye, Central Asia & South Caucasus
+Project Investment Showcases— Türkiye’s investments and Technological partnerships in Central Asia & South Caucasus

 Investor-ready presentations from mining companies across the region, pitching to a panel of SWF, private equity and institutional investors.